Gustav Rödel: Battle of Greece and Eastern Front

-4./JG 27 was redeployed to Bulgaria in March 1941.
+While based at Detmold, the pilots were given a period of rest while the Gruppe received a few factory new Messerschmitt Bf 109 E-7 aircraft.
+On 2 January 1941, II.
+Gruppe received orders to relocate to Romania.
+On 10 January, the air elements flew to Wien-Schwechat airfield where they stayed two weeks.
+On 10 February, the Gruppe relocated to Bucharest-Băneasa airfield.
+After the Bulgaria joined the Axis powers on 1 March, II.
+Gruppe was ordered to relocate to an airfield named Sofia-Vrba located approximately halfway between Radomir and Sofia to augment the VIII.
+Fliegerkorps commanded by Generaloberst Wolfram Freiherr von Richthofen.
+This relocation was already made in preparation for Operation Marita, the German invasion of Greece and Yugoslavia launched on 6 April.
 On 6 April 1941, after the failed Italian invasion, it was deployed in the German-led invasion of Greece.
-On 15 April Rödel led his Staffel to Kalambaka and Vassiliki.
+On 15 April Rödel led his Staffel to Kalambaka and Vasiliki.
 Captain George Mokkas, commanding 23 Mira engaged them but was shot down and killed by Rödel who mistook his Bloch MB.150 for a Hurricane.
 It was his 15th victory.
 Minutes later Rödel claimed two Gloster Gladiators and another three claims were made for Gladiators by his Staffel.
 The Greek fighters were actually PZL P.24s.
 Captain Kellas of 21 Mira, Katsarellas of 22 Mira and First Lieutenant Kontogiorgos were wounded.
 On 20 April 1941 Rödel claimed three Hurricanes from No. 80 Squadron RAF in ten minutes.

-4./JG 27 was moved to East Prussia to support Army Group North in Operation Barbarossa, the invasion of the Soviet Union.
+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, II.
+Gruppe was moved to a makeshift airfield name Praszniki, located northeast of Suwałki close to the Curzon Line, on 18 June.
 On 25 June 1941 Rödel claimed his only victory in this theatre over Vilnius.
 The claim was recorded as a Tupolev SB.
+On 1 July, II.
+Gruppe was withdrawn from combat operations, all serviceable aircraft were transferred to III.
+Gruppe of JG 27 and the personnel was ordered to return to Suwałki, awaiting further orders.